OAButton/discussion/README.md

 * Chealsye: Our communications lead who discusses bits and pieces
 * a variety of other contributors who pop in and out

 we're all super friendly, say hello!
+The people involved in the project more broadly can be found here: https://openaccessbutton.org/about#team

 ### Terms [work in progress]

 We have lots of different names and concepts in the tools now, and it can be hard to know what on earth people are talking about.
 Below is a work in progress glossary.

-*Sign up: Someone for whom we have an email
+* Sign up: Someone for whom we have an email
-*User: Someone with the app installed
+* User: Someone with the app installed
-*Advocate: Someone who as taken action to directly engage an author, or share the tool.
+* Advocate: Someone who as taken action to directly engage an author, or share the tool.
-*External User: Someone making a block or request via external service (not via request page or apps) e.g PeerLibrary or Sparrow
+* External User: Someone making a block or request via external service (not via request page or apps) e.g PeerLibrary or Sparrow
-*People: Catch all for all user types
+* People: Catch all for all user types
-*Resource: A paper, dataset, program or other material associated with a paper (e.g plasmid) *Block Story: User or advocate generated message associated with a story *Block:Any instance an individual can’t access a resource they want.
+* Resource: A paper, dataset, program or other material associated with a paper (e.g plasmid)
+* Block Story: User or advocate generated message associated with a story
+* Block:Any instance an individual can’t access a resource they want.
 A paper can have multiple blocks associated with it, e.g one block for the paper and one for the data.
-*Found: A resource delivered automatically via a repository or search engine (i.e available and discoverable) *Block Meta-Data: Paper URL, paper metadata, User type, User location associated with a block *Inactive Block Rate: A block whose resource wasn’t found, and with no associated request *Request: An active request from a user for us to find access to a resource, usually via an author *Support: Taking an action to ... ???
+* Found: A resource delivered automatically via a repository or search engine (i.e available and discoverable)
+* Block Meta-Data: Paper URL, paper metadata, User type, User location associated with a block
+* Inactive Block Rate: A block whose resource wasn’t found, and with no associated request
+* Request: An active request from a user for us to find access to a resource, usually via an author
+* Support: Taking an action to ... ???
-*Success: Delivery of a resource to a user or advocate (or acceptable reason why resource can’t be delivered) that couldn’t be found via automated means
+* Success: Delivery of a resource to a user or advocate (or acceptable reason why resource can’t be delivered) that couldn’t be found via automated means
-*Active *: Interacting with or logging a block in the past month *Former *: Not interacting with or logging a blog in the past 4 months *Service ready * A person, resource, request, story, block can be tied to an institution part of the OAB service (e.g funder, university, publisher)
+* Active *: Interacting with or logging a block in the past month
+* Former *: Not interacting with or logging a blog in the past 4 months
+* Service ready * A person, resource, request, story, block can be tied to an institution part of the OAB service (e.g funder, university, publisher)

 ## License